PT Fonts: Features

 The fonts include Latin and Cyrillic characters and covers almost all minority languages of the Russian Federation.
 The slashed-Р ruble symbol (before it became official in December 2013) is included at the U+20B9…U+20CF code points.

 In the most common open-source release, PT Sans and PT Serif feature regular, italic, bold and bold italic designs.
 They also include a caption style: this is a wider version of the typeface with a greater x-height (taller lower-case letters), designed for legibility at small font sizes and on outdoor signs.
 PT Sans also includes a condensed version in regular and bold without italics.
 In caption styles, PT Serif has a caption italic style while PT Sans has a bold version.
 PT Mono includes regular and bold styles.

 Commercial releases include for PT Sans additional light, demi-bold, extra bold and black weights, in regular, narrow, condensed and extra-condensed styles.
 PT Serif gains an additional 32 styles, with narrow and extended widths, black, extra-bold and demi-bold weights.
 The professional releases also add text figures and small caps.

-Operating system support
+Inclusion in operating systems

 PT Sans is included in the Fedora Linux package repository since February 2010, in the Gentoo Linux repository since January 2011, and in macOS since OS X Lion.

 PT Astra fonts

 In 2016, PT Astra Sans and PT Astra Serif fonts were developed for distribution with the Russian Astra Linux operating system.
 Both fonts are metrically compatible with Times New Roman.

-In 2021, PT Astra Fact font was developed for distribution with the Astra Linux operating system.
-It is metrically compatible with Verdana.
+In 2021, the PT Astra Fact font was developed for Astra Linux.
+Based on a design inspired by Frutiger, it is metrically compatible with Verdana.
+The need for domestic replacements came about as a result of sanctions preventing fonts from Monotype Imaging from being supplied with Astra Linux.